Many bewildered marketing managers trouble measuring the impact of marketing efforts and making sense of disparate data sources.

-When you’re wrangling data from Salesforce, Google Analytics, Hubspot, and more, it’s easy to get overwhelmed — especially when none of the platforms “talk” to each other.
+When you’re wrangling data from Salesforce, Google Analytics, Hubspot, and other sources, it’s easy to get overwhelmed — especially when none of the platforms “talk” to each other.

 You can get data from different platforms to talk to each other.
 You can figure out how much money you made (or lost), split into categories.
-You can prove to your boss the return on investment (ROI).
+You can prove to your boss the return on investment (ROI) of a platform.

 And you don’t need complex algorithms or systems to do it.